jaindollyy/ParcelDeliveryCostCalculator/README.md

 c) ParcelDeliveryCalculator.Tests contains five tests for Calculate function.

-EXERCISE
-Write a program that receives four integer inputs to indicate the weight and size of a parcel for postage, and returns the cost of delivery.
+Receives four integer inputs to indicate the weight and size of a parcel for postage, and returns the cost of delivery.
 The user inputs are:
 1. Weight (kg)
 2. Height (cm)